 What happens on the hunt?

 We get a lot of questions about what exactly happens on our truffle hunts, so hopefully the following information will provide all you need to know!
 We cant allow other dogs at the hunts and children under 16 are free at the Sunday hunts, when accompanied by an adult.The hunt provides information about growing and harvesting truffles as we walk through the truffiere.
 The hunter will explain his management of his dogs and we follow the trained truffle dog hunting down the truffle aroma and marking the spot with its paw and seeing the truffles carefully harvested from the ground, to avoid any damage.
-Truffles are hard to find without a trained dog and still require quite a lot of careful digging, once the dog has indicated its presence.
+Truffles are hard to find without a trained dog and still requires quite a lot of careful digging once the dog has indicated its presence.
 Truffles in Europe grow in the wild and are spread by attracting animals to eat them, passing the spore in their scat.
 Our truffles are cultivated from nursery infected trees, but we do still have some native and feral animals that like to dig them up and eat them.
-Truffles fruit every year and difficult to harvest, unlike above ground mushrooms, where you can pick a basket full easily.
+Truffles fruit every year and difficult to harvest, unlike above ground mushrooms, where you can easily pick a full basket.

-Wear warm clothing and stout shoes, as the site is exposed on a hillside, the grass in the truffiere may be wet and you will be asked to disinfect your footwear by stepping on a wet pad containing bleach, to prevent the introduction of contaminating fungi to the truffiere.
+Wear warm clothing and stout shoes, as the site is exposed on a hillside, the grass in the truffiere may be wet and you will be asked to disinfect your footwear by stepping on a wet pad containing a chlorine based bleach, to prevent the introduction of contaminating fungi to the truffiere.

 What happens if the weather is bad?